 The structural profiles are close, with Williams-Sonoma carrying a narrow edge on profitability.
-Best Buy Co still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Best Buy Co still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Both operate in: Specialty Retail